sherwynnn/sherwynnn.github.io/_posts/2025-04-27-hr-management-system.md

 ## Approach
 ### Role-Based Access

-When the system was in early development, a clear distinction of roles in the system was not fleshed out yet.
+When the system was in early development, a clear distinction of roles in the system had not been fleshed out yet.
 Hence, I identified 3 main roles to design for:
 ![Desktop View](/assets/img/2025-04-27-hr-management-system/user-design.png){: width="700" height="400" }
 _All users are generally separated into 3 main roles: HR, manager and normal employees._

-I kept the design as modular as possible so that the system can accommodate for these 3 major roles, whereby additional features are shown and hidden based on the access granted.
+I kept the design as modular as possible so that the system can accommodate these 3 major roles, whereby additional features are shown and hidden based on the access granted.
 ![Desktop View](/assets/img/2025-04-27-hr-management-system/widget-comparison.png){: width="700" height="400" }
 _Comparison of Leave Requests for normal employees and managers_